datacamp-content-public/courses-model-specification-in-regression-analysis/chapter1.md

 ```

 `@instructions`
 We now complete the graphical assessement with a formal test.
-Complete a RESET test for the validity of the linearity assumption.
+A simple

 `@hint`